Behind The Concrete Curtain: How Zoning Benefits the Few at the Cost of the Many

 America's housing crisis and political stagnation are often debated in terms of contemporary policy choices or ideological divides.
 Yet, a deeper understanding emerges when we apply the insights of William H. Riker and the Virginia School of Political Economy.

-The 2 groups directly and indirectly cause the affordable housing challenge, and
+NIMBY Snobs and The Virtue Voters directly and indirectly cause the affordable housing challenge, and

-The 2 groups possess incentives increasingly misaligned with the majority of people needing affordable housing.
+NIMBY Snobs and The Virtue Voters possess incentives increasingly misaligned with the majority of people needing affordable housing.

 Both groups support policies actively reducing the production and quality of housing.
 This effectively makes housing less affordable in a world in desperate need of more affordable housing.
 The following sections detail how the preferences of these two powerful factions have been congealed into law.